rgommezz/react-native-offline/README.md

 ```

 ## Miscellanea

+### Contributions
+PRs are more than welcome.
+Please, submit an issue for discusing the feature because jumping to coding.
+Generally speaking, code has to adhere to eslint and prettier rules, be typed with flow and should have some test coverage.

 ### Inspiration
 Thanks to Spencer Carli for his awesome article about [Handling Offline actions in React Native](https://medium.com/differential/handling-offline-actions-in-react-native-74949cbfabf2), which served me as inspiration for the offline queue implementation.